ckan/ckan/doc/maintaining/cli.rst

      export CKAN_INI=\ |/path/to/ckan.ini|

-  You may also run the ckan command in the same directory as a file named 'development.ini' (which will be used as the CKAN config file).
-You will not be required to use --config or -c in this case also
+  You can still run the ckan command in the same directory as the CKAN config file when the config file is named 'development.ini'.
+You will not be required to use --config or -c in this case.
+This will eventually be phased out in further releases of CKAN

   .. parsed-literal::